Get expert help with writing a love letter. Click here to chat online to someone right now.

 But how do you go about writing a love letter?
 One that will strike the right chord and leave your girlfriend, boyfriend, or partner weeping with happiness.

 Many of us aren’t used to writing letters, much less love letters.
 It’s a communicative exercise far different from a text, instant message, emoji string, or extended chat session.

-“Dear XXX, When I met you I…”
+“Dear X, When I met you I…”

 Actual: “It was dark and raining and you silently leaned your umbrella over both of us at that dirty bus stop.”

 Poetic: “…was flesh and hard bone; now I am spirit, never alone.”

 Flowery: “…knew, for the first time, that angels were real, because either you were one or one had guided me to you.”